efabless/openlane2/docs/source/getting_started/newcomers/index.md

 If `DRC` errors are found OpenLane will generate an error reporting the total count of violations found by each `Step`.

-To view `DRC` errors graphically.
-Open the layout:
+To view `DRC` errors graphically, you may open the layout as follows:

 ```console
 [nix-shell:~/openlane2]$ openlane --last-run --flow openinklayout ~/my_designs/spm/config.json